 Absolutely No MSG, NO preservatives, and NO additives are used in our products.

 It’s too bad that so many food products on store shelves are still made with things that you cannot even pronounce.
 Please check out the ingredient list on my labels.
 All of them are natural and easily recognizable.
 You know what they look like, what they smell like, and what they taste like.
+We offer gluten free Kimchi and Gochujang, and they contain probiotics that make it great for gut health.

 We treat employees fairly.